 How can we begin to implement the wisdom of Aboriginal Elders who readily and passionately share their knowledge in hopes for a better future for their children and communities, those around the world, and the Earth herself?
 In other words, how might the mainstream become more welcoming of "outside the academy" perspectives within discussion frameworks intended to promote healthier communities?
-Furthermore, recognizing that discussions of healthy communities extend to ecosystems, i.e. that discussions must include the understanding that humans are members of the natural world, and this in conjunction with the acknowledgement that both Indigenous and Western scientific knowledges are based in observations of the natural world ... what view of science can be adapted to foster transdisciplinary and transcultural collaboration?
+Furthermore, recognizing that discussions of healthy communities extend to ecosystems (i.e. that discussions must include both the understanding that humans are members of the natural world and the acknowledgment that both Indigenous and Western scientific knowledges are based in observations of the natural world), what view of science can be adapted to foster transdisciplinary and transcultural collaboration?

-In an effort to help answer the above questions, this chapter is a partial telling of a particular story of the meeting of Indigenous and Western perspectives and the understandings emergent therein.
+In an effort to help answer these questions, this chapter is a partial telling of a particular story of the meeting of Indigenous and Western perspectives and the understandings emergent therefrom.
 It is about Integrative Science (an initiative designed to bring together different worldviews) and Two-Eyed Seeing (a guiding principle in bringing together different perspectives) within a co-learning journey involving a small group of people on the island of Cape Breton (Unama'ki) in northeastern Nova Scotia in the traditional territory of the Mi'kmaw Nation, plus a few individuals from elsewhere in Canada (Bartlett 2011).
 In sharing our understandings, we concur with those (e.g. Ambler 2003; CCL 2007) who maintain that traditional Indigenous knowledges and ways of knowing have profound and long-established understandings about the value of multiple perspectives and collaboration.
-We further believe that the academic mainstream should become more involved in creating and nurturing opportunities for meaningful engagement with perspectives beyond its walls, as per the urging of others pursuing integrative and/or transdisciplinary research (e.g. McGregor 2010; Pohl 2010).
-But, participants need to find ways to engage with each other and the diverse knowledges they bring - engage in ways that are accessible, meaningful, and respectful for both expert and non-expert while also being conducive to problem framing, to problem solving, to new learning, and to delivering on expectations for productive outcomes (see also Edwards et al., this volume; Parkes, this volume; Morrison, this volume).
+We further believe that the academic mainstream should become more involved in creating and nurturing opportunities for meaningful engagement with perspectives beyond its walls, as per the urging of others pursuing integrative and/or transdisciplinary research (e.g. McGregor 2010; Pohl 2010; Bartlett et al. 2012).
+But participants need to find ways to engage with each other and the diverse knowledges they bring - engage in ways that are accessible, meaningful, and respectful for both expert and nonexpert while also being conducive to problem framing, to problem solving, to new learning, and to delivering on expectations for productive outcomes (see also Edwards and Davison, chapter 2 above; Parkes, chapter 7 above; Morrison et al., chapter 8 above).

 The "we" voice used in telling our story denotes group understandings and/or achievements although the words are those of Cheryl, the lead university scientist involved in Integrative Science.
-In strategic places, the direct words or paraphrased thoughts of co-authors Murdena, Albert, or Marilyn are provided.
-Our co-learning journey started in the early to mid 1990's (Bartlett 2011) and is on-going; our position is that the journey has been and continues to be the living laboratory in which participants from different sectors and communities are coming to understand how to talk and walk together in an ethical, respectful, and productive manner ... as per the millions of people around the world who desire healthier communities and a healthy Earth Mother.
+In strategic places, the direct words or paraphrased thoughts of coauthors Murdena, Albert, or Marilyn are provided.
+Our co-learning journey started in the early-to-mid 1990s (Bartlett 2011; Bartlett et al. 2012) and is ongoing; our position is that the journey has been and continues to be the living laboratory in which participants from different sectors and communities are coming to understand how to talk and walk together in an ethical, respectful, and productive manner ... as per the millions of people around the world who desire healthier communities and a healthy Earth Mother.

-The first three co-authors are the conceptual parents for Integrative Science and remain its "core journey participants".
-Murdena and Albert are Elders of the Mi'kmaw Nation and have devoted themselves to the protection, preservation, and promotion of their Mi'kmaw culture while also advocating the need for transcultural work and thus, the need to take down the boundaries between the academy and the community.
+The first three co-authors are the conceptual parents for Integrative Science and remain its "core journey participants."
+Murdena and Albert are Elders of the Mi'kmaw Nation and have devoted themselves to the protection, preservation, and promotion of their Mi'kmaw culture, while also advocating the need for transcultural work and thus the need to take down the boundaries between the academy and the community.
 The fourth co-author and our poet, Marilyn, has been involved in the co-learning journey of Integrative Science since January 2004.